Artists have painted portraits for centuries, often for commission,

 Fortunately a handful of schools remained, providing high

 quality art education and focusing not only on teaching how

 the vital Drawing skills.
 Because of this and due to the Realist Movement and the current return to traditional values in visual art, historical appreciation for Fine Art Degrees is finally coming back..

 Standard university art degrees are the 'undergraduate' Bachelor' (B.A.) and Master of Arts (M.A.).

-The highest degree one can earn in visual art education is an M.F.A., Master of Fine Arts, equal to a Ph.D in other fields, please read here.
+The HIGHEST DEGREE one can earn in visual art education is the M.F.A., Master of Fine Arts, equivalent to the Ph.D in other fields, please read here.